Best AI Phone Answering Services for Small Business (2026)

 Voice quality: Does the AI sound natural, or does it sound robotic?
 This varies enormously between providers.

 After-call notifications: How are you notified?
 SMS, email, app notification?
-How detailed is the summary?
+How detailed is the summary — and does it cost you per text?

 Hours of operation: Is it truly 24/7, or are there limitations?